bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 ## Step 2: Create and test a sub-system for body motion

-Start Matlab and Simulink, then open a new model and build the system shown below.
-The Sine Wave generator is obtained from the Simulink Block Library under “Sources”, and here we use it to represent an external vertical force applied to an isolated body mass.
+Start MATLAB and Simulink, then open a new model and build the system shown below.
+The Sine Wave generator is obtained from the Simulink Block Library under *Sources*, and here we use it to represent an external vertical force applied to an isolated body mass.
 Set a peak force of 1000 (Newtons) and a frequency of 1 Hz, i.e. $2\pi$ radians per second.
 Bias, Phase and Sample Time can be left at zero.

 The Gain and Integrator blocks are found in the Commonly Used Blocks library.
 The gain parameter should be set to $\frac{1}{320}$, representing the reciprocal of the body mass.
 The *To Workspace* block is found in the *Sinks* library; this writes a variable (array) into the Matlab workspace so that it can be used (eg saved, plotted) later.
 IMPORTANT: Before using it, double click the *To Workspace* block and select Save Format as Array rather than Timeseries.
 This makes it easier to work with in Matlab.